Mustasheep/ztable_calculator/README.md

 **1ª Linha** : Segunda casa decimal do valor do score

-Z = 1,66 por exemplo, ligando a primeira coluna com a primeira linha teremos a probabilidade.
+Z = 1,66 por exemplo, ligando a primeira coluna com a primeira linha teremos a probabilidade 0,9515.

 ![image](https://github.com/user-attachments/assets/a1a240d4-2083-4988-b6a6-3f86a6cd4385)